How Books Are Made

 And I also think, you know, when you come into things with a journalism background, you are just kind of used to, like, seeing what's there.
 But it was an education anyway, when I left my full time journalism job I had been to downtown Joburg quite a lot, but I was always, like, on a mission.
 You know, I was doing something.
 I was never just like having a stroll through the CBD.

-And I thought I knew the city like relatively well, but then I realized I didn't because when I went, I was going to somewhere and then I was kind of running off to file, I was having an interview and that was another appointment.
+And I thought I knew the city like relatively well, but then I realized I didn't because when I went, I was going to somewhere and then I was kind of running off to file, I was having an interview and then there was another appointment.
 And when you kind of slow down and look at things in a less rushed way, then you start realizing there's so much going on that you don't have time to pay attention to, you know, and especially if you're driving.
 You're just busy watching for the buses and the taxis and the pedestrians and looking at the robots and, you know, like, dodging the potholes.

 So you don't have time to kind of look and be like, 'oh, what's going on in that shop?'
 And, 'oh, is that a bookstore?'
 And just all the different things that you explore when you're on foot and not in a rush and have time to kind of just be like a tourist, be an explorer in a place where you live.